-- In May 1999, Sumitomo Electric and EMCORE entered into a long-term agreement to jointly develop and produce certain RF materials for use in digital wireless and cellular applications.
+- In the last week of May 1999, EMCORE and General Electric Lighting formed GELcore, a joint venture to develop and market white light and colored HB LED lighting products.
+GELcore's long-term goal is to develop HB LED products to replace traditional lighting.
+We invested \$7.8 million in GELcore upon formation of the joint venture and will second various personnel to the joint venture to assist in the development and marketing of its products.
+These personnel and the related costs will be charged to the joint venture.
+In addition, GELcore will hire its own administrative and management personnel.
+As such, the impact on EMCORE's operations will be limited to the seconded employees who will continue to be managed by EMCORE personnel. - In May 1999, Sumitomo Electric and EMCORE entered into a long-term agreement to jointly develop and produce certain RF materials for use in digital wireless and cellular applications.
 EMCORE will manufacture these RF materials at our Somerset, New Jersey manufacturing facility.
 Sumitomo Electric will market them in Japan.
 Sumitomo Electric is one of the world's leading electronics manufacturers.
-Shipments of these RF materials are expected to begin in June 1999. - In January 1999, EMCORE signed an agreement with General Electric Lighting to form GELcore, a joint venture to develop and market white light and colored HB LEDs lighting products.
-GELcore's long-term goal is to develop HB LED products to replace traditional lighting.
-We anticipate investing approximately \$7.8 million in GELcore upon formation of the joint venture and will second various personnel to the joint venture to assist in the development and marketing of its products.
-These personnel and the related costs will be charged to the joint venture.
-In addition, GELcore will hire its own administrative and management personnel.
-As such, the impact on EMCORE's operations will be limited to the seconded employees who will continue to be managed by EMCORE personnel. - In November 1998, EMCORE signed a long term purchase agreement with Space Systems/Loral, a wholly owned subsidiary of Loral Space & Communications.
+Shipments of these RF materials are expected to begin in June 1999. - In November 1998, EMCORE signed a long term purchase agreement with Space Systems/Loral, a wholly owned subsidiary of Loral Space & Communications.
 Under this agreement, which is contingent upon EMCORE's compliance with Loral's product specification requirements, EMCORE will supply compound semiconductor high-efficiency gallium arsenide solar cells for Loral's satellites.
 EMCORE anticipates completing this qualification in June 1999.
 Subject to the product qualification, EMCORE received an initial purchase order for \$5.25 million of solar cells.
 EMCORE expects to service this agreement through our newly completed facility in Albuquerque, New Mexico.
 This facility presently employs approximately 40 people, including sales, marketing, administrative and manufacturing personnel. - In November 1998, EMCORE formed UMCore, a joint venture with Union Miniere Inc., a mining and materials company, to explore and develop alternate uses for germanium using EMCORE's materials science and production platform expertise and Union Miniere's access to and experience with germanium.
 EMCORE has invested \$600,000 in UMCore which, together with an equal amount funded by Union Miniere, is expected to fund the operations of UMCore through fiscal 1999.
 EMCORE will second various personnel to the joint venture to assist in the development of products.
 Thereafter, any additional funding will be contributed equally.